Senate body asks govt not to approve draft ad policy sans discussion

 ISLAMABAD: The Senate Standing Committee on Information and Broadcasting on Monday called on the government not to approve the draft policy on media advertisement without discussion and without having been deliberated upon by the committee as well as its members, who had strong reservations thereon.

-The committee met under its Chairman Senator Faisal Javed here at the Parliament House andtook up several key matters, including the draft ad policy and alleged media trial of politicians, as raised by ex-interior minister Senator Abdul Rehman Malik.
-He said ad companies are being excluded from the policy making process.
+The committee met under its Chairman Senator Faisal Javed here at the Parliament House and took up several key matters, including the draft ad policy and alleged media trial of politicians, as raised by ex-interior minister Senator Abdul Rehman Malik.
+He said that ad companies are being excluded from the policy making process.

 Senator Faisal also wondered how the information ministry could be settling down directly media-related matters with the media houses, including the methodology of increase and decrease in ad rates for print and electronic media.